RECEIVE FREE RECIPES IN YOUR INBOX!

 6. Bake at 350 for 25 minutes or until golden brown.

-7. DAIRY FREE VERSION: start at step 2
+7. LACTOSE FREE VERSION: start at step 2

 8. Chop chives, add to ghee and miso paste blending all ingredients.